 You May Also Be Interested In

 One of the things people love most about the pop-up chapels is that they look after every single minor detail so you don’t need to!
-Soft furnishings adding to the intimate feel of the day are provided by Divine Furniture Rentals.
+Soft furnishings adding to the intimate feel of the day are provided by Divine Furniture Rental.
 The 19 couples made it official, with Kelley Potter and RM Ceremonies residing over the proceedings.
-Honoring tradition, couples had 6-inch cutting cakes made by Olivia Yang Cake, which were both adorable and delicious.
+Honoring tradition, couples had 6-inch cutting cakes made by Olivia Yang Cake Studio, which were both adorable and delicious.
 No Chapel experience is complete without live ceremony music and The Next Level Entertainment played each couple down the aisle to a song of their choice that will now live in their hearts for a lifetime.
 Although the space remained the same, each couple had an experience as unique as their love story, complete with custom designed personal florals made for them by Flower Treasures.
 Special Moments were captured on video by SRS Film Making and Gowatch, to be shared live with family and friends across the world!